OmerMel/ConditionalLogin/README.md

 1. **Photo Verification**: Authenticate by taking a recent photo containing a specific text sequence
 2. **Brightness Dance**: Authenticate by adjusting screen brightness in a specific pattern
-3. **Bluetooth Authentication**: Authenticate by having a trusted Bluetooth device connected
+3. **Bluetooth Authentication**: Authenticate by having a trusted Bluetooth device in the paired list
 4. **SMS Verification**: Authenticate via receiving a specific message from a trusted number
 5. **Light Sensor**: Authenticate by being in a low-light environment